jiahaoli0465/adopt/README.md

 ## License

-Flask Blogly is released under the MIT License.
+Adopt is released under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.

 ## Contact